 Updated July 19, 2019 at 12 p.m.

-The County took special measures to assist residential curbside customers in trash collection efforts following the July 8 damaging storm.
-This service was in addition to the weekly trash collection by the County contractors.
-Over 110 tons of trash was collected through this service, the equivalent of the total weight of 16 school buses.
-Most of the debris had to be hand-collected and lifted by County crews.
+The County took special measures to assist residential customers following the storm and flash flooding of July 8.
+The Solid Waste Bureau provided extra curbside trash pickups to supplement weekly trash collection by the County contractors.
+Over 110 tons of trash was removed, the equivalent total weight of 16 school buses.
+Most of the debris couldn’t fit in standard black curbside carts and had to be hand-collected.

 To assist with cleanup and ensure the safety of our crews, we always encourage proper preparation of items for collection and disposal.
 To learn how to properly prepare your trash for pick up, visit our Trash & Recycling page.

 - County carts must weigh less than 200 pounds.
 Personal containers and plastic bags must weigh less than 50 pounds.

 - Construction materials, like drywall, must measure under 4×4 feet or be placed in a plastic bag and weigh less than 50 pounds.